Ollie-Edwards/pathfinding-visualisation-pygame/README.md

 # pathfinding-visualisation-pygame
-A* pathfinding visualisation using pygame
+Shows visually how the A* pathfinding algorithm works

 ### Prerequisites